sofiarubini02/sofiarubini02/README.md

 I'm interested in **Data Analysis**, **SQL** and **Machine Learning**, with a particular focus on healthcare data.

-I enjoy working with complex datasets, transforming raw data into meaningful insights through data analysis and machine learning to support data-driven decision making.
+I enjoy working with complex datasets, transforming raw data into meaningful insights that support data-driven decision making.

 ---